M3tox/HD2unpacker/Doc.md

 # const char* GetFileName()
 Returns a pointer to the files identification.
 Those names are constants.
 They are independent from the file name and just help to know what archive is mounted.

+# const int32_t GetFileIndexByHint(const char*, uint8_t)
+Looks up a file specified in its first argument.
+Second argument is the string lenth.
+The HINTS are in the table record and only 16 bytes long.
+It is not perfect to look the files up here because I noticed that some have the same file name hints.
+The name you pass it to look up can be longer or shorter than 16 bytes but it will always read from the back to match, so make sure you also add the file extensions (.4ds, .sdr, .etc.).

 # uint32_t GetFileCount()
 Returns the number of files inside the mounted archive